lou-cs/company/README.md

 ## <a name="value_f"></a>6.
 Grow Through Feedback

-We believe that others have much to teach us and when we receive feedback, we take action right away to make improvements.
+We believe that others have much to teach us and when we receive feedback, we take action to make improvements.
 Circuit Stream is a team of smart, talented and motivated professioanls that support eachother's growth and success.